 Navigate Overseas Sales

 Are you deployed at sea or stationed outside the United States?
 You may be able to take advantage of special military pricing on cars that aren’t available stateside.
-Plus, you won’t pay taxes on the purchase until your vehicle is registered in the U.S. But use caution: You’ll either want to be sure the overseas dealer has experience with shipping vehicles to the United States, or you’ll need to be able to ship the car at the government’s expense.
+But use caution: You’ll either want to be sure the overseas dealer has experience with shipping vehicles to the United States, or you’ll need to be able to ship the car at the government’s expense.
 Your new ride also needs to meet American emission and crash standards to be used back home.